IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_rulesets_rule.html.markdown

 Review the argument references that you can specify for your resource.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
-If domain_id is provided request will be made at zone/domain level else request will be made at instance level.
+If domain_id is provided the request will be made at the zone/domain level otherwise the  request will be made at the instance level.
-- `ruleset_id` - (Required, String) Id of the ruleset inside which rules will be created, updated or deleted.
+- `ruleset_id` - (Required, String) ID of the ruleset inside which rules will be created, updated, or deleted.
-- `rules` (Optional, list) Rules which are required to be added/modified.
+- `rules` (Optional, List) Rules which are required to be added/modified.

   Nested scheme of `rules`
     - `action` (String).
-If we are deploying a rule then action is required. `execute` action is used for deploying the ruleset.
-If we are updating the rule we then action is optional.
+If you are deploying a rule then action is required.
+The `execute` action is used for deploying the ruleset.
+If you are updating the rule we then action is optional.
     - `description` (Optional, String) Description of the rule.
     - `enable` (Optional, Boolean) Enables/Disables the rule.
     - `expression` (Optional, String) Expression used by the rule to match the incoming request.
-    - `ref` (Optional, String) Id of an existing rule.
-If not provided it is populated by the id if the new created rule.
+    - `ref` (Optional, String) ID of an existing rule.
+If not provided it is populated by the ID of the created rule.
-    - `action_parmeters` (Optional, list) Parameters which are used to modify the rules.
+    - `action_parameters` (Optional, List) Parameters which are used to modify the rules.

       Nested scheme of `action parameters`
-      - `id` (Required, String) Id of the managed ruleset to be deploted.
+      - `id` (Required, String) ID of the managed ruleset to be deployed.
-      - `overrides` (Optional, list) provides the parameter which are to be overridden.
+      - `overrides` (Optional, List) Provides the parameters which are to be overridden.

         Nested scheme of `overrides`
         - `action` (Optional, String) Action of the rule.
 Examples: log, block, skip.
         - `enabled` (Optional, Boolean) Enables/Disables the rule
-        - `rules` (Optional, list) list of details of managed rules to be overridden.
-These rules are already present in the ruleset which we are deploying or are already deployed
+        - `rules` (Optional, List) List of details of managed rules to be overridden.
+These rules are already present in the managed ruleset.

           Nested scheme of `rules`
-          - `id` (Required, String) id of the rule.
+          - `id` (Required, String) ID of the rule.
           - `enabled` (Optional, Boolean) Enables/Disables the rule.
           - `action` (Optional, String) Action of the rule.
-        - `categories` (Optional, list)
+        - `categories` (Optional, List)

           Nested scheme of `categories`
           - `category` (Required, String) Category of the rule.
           - `enabled` (Optional, Boolean) Enables/Disables the rule.
           - `action` (Optional, String) Action of the rule.
-    - `position` (Optional, list).
-Provides the postion when a new rule is added or updated the position of the current rule.
-If not provided new rule will be added at the last.
-You can only use one of the before, after, and index fields at a time.
+    - `position` (Optional, List).
+Provides the position when a new rule is added or updates the position of the current rule.
+If not provided the new rule will be added at the end.
+You can use only one of the before, after, and index fields at a time.
       - `index` (Optional, String) Index of the rule to be added.
       - `before` (Optional, String) Id of the rule before which new rule will be added.
       - `after` (Optional, String) Id of the rule after which new rule will be added.